rnckp/simple-simplifier/README.md

 - Create a [Conda](https://docs.anaconda.com/miniconda/) environment: `conda create -n simplifier python=3.9`
 - Activate the environment: `conda activate zix`
+- Clone this repository.
+Change into the project directory.
 - Install the requirements: `pip install -r requirements.txt`

 **Install the Simplifier as a package**